Take control of your time with these simple Slack tips

 Simplify and speed up everyday processes

-Workflows can be created to manage and organise a wide range of tasks, including:
+Workflows can be created to manage and organize a wide range of tasks, including:

 - Sharing info with new teammates